chadathin/467-Capstone-Project/readme.md

 Long formats tend to be best for visualizations.
 Therefore, Tableau converts wide data to long data which is what I was getting when I exported the data set.
 Luckily, reshaping the data back to wide was primarily a matter of creating a pivot table.

-Typically, i would do this in Excel/Calc, but since the file was too big, I had to rely on Python and and Pandas library to handle such a large file.
+Typically, I would do this in Excel/Calc, but since the file was too big, I had to rely on Python and and Pandas library to handle such a large file.

-## How to use